 TABLE A-1.
-INTERIM EFFLUENT LIMITATIONS AND MONITORING REQUIREMENTS
+FINAL EFFLUENT LIMITATIONS AND MONITORING REQUIREMENTS

 The permittee is authorized to discharge from outfall number(s) as specified in the application for this permit.
-In accordance with 10 CSR 20-7.031, the final effluent limitations outlined in Table A-2 must be achieved as soon as possible but no later than October 1, 2026.
-These interim effluent limitations in Table A-1 are effective beginning February 1, 2023 and remain in effect through September 30, 2026 or as soon as possible.
+The final effluent limitations in Table A-1 shall become effective on October 1, 2023 and remain in effect until expiration of the permit.
 Such discharges shall be controlled, limited and monitored by the permittee as specified below: